josiasdeveloper/software-engineering/DESIGN_PATTERNS_ANALYSIS.md

 **microsoft/phi-2**
 *Excellent observation!
 You're absolutely right.
 The Agent pattern uses the Builder pattern to construct system prompts in multiple steps.
 After building the initial system prompt using the SystemPromptBuilder, the LLM Context Enhancer performs another step to enhance the prompt based on the current user context and message.
 This step involves processing more information and generating a final result.
 So yes, the Agent pattern leverages the Builder pattern effectively to handle complex tasks in a structured manner.
 Keep up the great work!
 Let me know if you have any more questions.*

+**Qwen/Qwen2.5-Coder-32B-Instruct**
+This approach allows the agent to combine different prompt builders incrementally: the first builder creates the base prompt with static context (user, tools), and the second builder (enhancer) enhances this prompt with dynamic conversation context (current message, history).
+This demonstrates the power of the Builder Pattern: it allows the same building process (prompt creation) to generate different final representations through additional building steps, keeping the code organized and extensible.
 ---

 ## 9. Dependency Injection